Experienced Sponsor and Developer

 The processing facility will consume 700,000 tpa of iron ore pellets, 15,000 mm BTU/d natural gas and 75 MW electrical power to produce 433,673 tpa hot metal transferred from the electric arc furnace to the pig caster, ultimately producing 425,000 tpa NPI, destined for the US and European markets.

 The Ohio EPA environmental air permit was issued on February 6, 2019 following the public consultation held in mid-December 2018.
-Front-End Engineering is currently underway to allow long-lead items to be ordered timeously.
-Construction is scheduled to begin by October 31, 2019, with commissioning scheduled in Q1/Q2 2021 and production targeted for Q3/Q4 in 2021.
+Front-end Engineering is currently underway to allow long-lead items to be ordered timeously.
+Site preparation is scheduled to commence in Q3/Q4 2019, and construction is scheduled to commence in Q1 2020.

 Strategically Advantageous Location

-The project location relative to its source of suppliers and target off-takers represents a major advantage over existing importers, as substantially all NPI is imported from Brazil, Russia and Ukraine.
+The Ashtabula project location relative to its source of suppliers and target off-takes represents a major advantage over existing importers, as substantially all NPI is imported from Brazil, Russia and Ukraine.

 Widespread Ohio Support

-The project will provide significant job creation in the county and state (650 jobs during construction and 110 jobs during production) which has resulted in widespread local support from both the public and private sector for the project – this includes local grant support all the way through to the expediting and/or prioritizing of permitting timelines for delivery of the various utility pipelines (raw water, potable water, oxygen, nitrogen, electricity transmission and natural gas pipelines), at no upfront construction cost to Petmin.
+The Ashtabula project will provide significant job creation in the county and state (650 jobs during construction and 110 permanent jobs during production) which has resulted in widespread local support from both the public and private sector for the project this includes local grant support from Jobs Ohio, all the way through to the expediting and/or prioritizing of permitting timelines for delivery of the various utility pipelines (raw water, portable water, oxygen, nitrogen, electricity transmission and natural gas pipelines), at no upfront construction cost to Petmin, USA.